preciofishbone/OmniaDocs/release-notes/2019-november/2019-november-patch3/index.rst

 Fixed issues with:

-- Adding comments on mobile devices. (#115782,#118342)
+- Adding comments using mobile devices. (#115782,#118342)
 - Adding links to documents in a Banner Block when on a sub publishing site.
-- Combo boxes not showing correct in some browsers.
+- Combo boxes rendering issues in some browsers.
-- Showing the number of comments after deletion. (#115908)
+- Showing the number of comments after comment deletion. (#115908)
-- Problems with duplicate comments. (#117538, #117564, #117497)
+- Problems with duplicate comments added. (#117538, #117564, #117497)
 - Showing new term values added using the taxonomy picker. (#117516)
 - Showing the date value in the document rollup. (#117597, #117627)
 - News Viewer filtering on special characters. (#116308)